chipperdrew/talkEdu/README.rst

 #) DONE - Use django-registration to create new users and verify login
 #) DONE - Establish and display 'Post' to 'User' relationship (Many to one)
 #) DONE - Create user profile (display name, # of posts)
+#) DONE - Create remainder of pages, add database field so its knows what posts to show
+#) DONE - Create "Remember me" feature

 Basic Information